 Another option is to take a taxi from Puerto Iguazu to the Brazilian side of the falls.
 The prices always vary and are subject to negotiation, but you can get a “deal” for under 600 ARS round trip.
 Remember local inflation is 20% a year in Argentina, meaning prices always change.

 While a complete one day tour to Iguazu Falls is the most expensive way to experience the waterfalls, it does come with its benefits.
 The tour includes pickup and drop off right from your hotel or the airport.
 There is no need to get to the bus station or find an available taxi.

-At the same time the tour from Argentina4u includes a tour guide, with helpful and historic information about the falls as you go.
+Another great way to visit Iguazu Falls Brazil from Puerto Iguazu is on a tour that includes a tour guide, with helpful and historic information about the falls as you go.
+The tour cost $10 USD plus the entry fee to the park.
 The guide also makes sure you a stress free adventure without missing a thing.
-The full day tour is $45 USD.
+The next day you can take another tour to the Argentinian side for $10 USD.
 The tour we took actually took us to both sides of the falls.
 We visited the Argentinian side one day and the Brazilian side the next day.

 ➳ Find all: Hotels in Puerto Iguazu

 We stayed in a beautiful, economical and well located hotel.
 The Tajibos hotel is owned by amazing young couple that make sure to make you feel at home.
 Our favorite part of the trip was talking to them after a long day of hiking and sharing some travel stories with them.
 We recommend to stay here it is way cheaper than staying at one of the big chain hotels in the national park!

 ➳ Find all: Hotels in Foz do Iguacu

 We recommend to visit Iguazu Falls for at least three days!
 It will take you one full day to do the Argentinian side and half a day to do the Brazilian side, but with three days you have time to relax and explore each city a little bit.